 How are white collar crimes investigated?

-In almost every federal white collar criminal investigation, the federal agents and local police officers involved in the case shadow their suspects for months and even years.
-They utilized wire taps, subpoenaed bank records, video tape conversations and meetings, property and asset, business records and cooperating witnesses.
-The agents often times seek to make pre-indictment deals with codefendants or coworkers who they threaten to charge if they don’t talk.
+In almost every federal white-collar criminal investigation, the federal agents and local police officers involved in the case shadow their suspects for months and even years.
+They utilize wire taps, subpoenaed bank records, video tape conversations and meetings, property and asset, business records and cooperating witnesses.
+The agents often seek to make pre-indictment deals with codefendants or coworkers who they threaten to charge if they don’t talk.

 Contact a Miami White Collar Criminal Attorney today!

 If you are being investigated for a White Collar crime at the state or federal level (or both), the sooner you get a qualified attorney on your side to protect your rights, the better.
-Brian Kirlew, Esq. is experienced and skilled at handling these complex and sensitive matters, and is always just a phone call away.
+Brian Kirlew, Esq. is experienced and skilled at handling these complex and sensitive matters, and is here to represent you in court.